 We all know that termites make their nests in mud mounds.
 We see them in Melbourne’s suburbs all the time, right?
-Well actually, we have never seen a termite mound in Melbourne, even though our termite specialist company treats thousands of infestations.
+Well actually, we have never seen a termite mound in a house in Melbourne, even though our termite specialist company treats thousands of infestations.
 So, what’s the story?

-I shall paint you a non-scientific image using brazen over generalizations – but the picture that you see may hopefully be realistic and helpful.
+In this blog, I shall describe the types of termite nests you may see in Melbourne and what they could look like.
+I shall paint you a non-scientific image using brazen over generalisations – but the picture that you see may hopefully be realistic and helpful.

 This is the home of Coptotermes acinaciformis– the most damaging species in Australia.
 They live in large colonies of up to a million individuals, and we believe they can have links with sister colonies nearby.
 This means that if we destroy a colony by poisoning the Queen, it is not unusual for them to bounce back a year or two later, possibly led by the sister Queen.